awsdocs/amazon-s3-userguide/doc_source/lifecycle-configuration-examples.md

 You can specify multiple rules if you want different S3 Lifecycle actions of different objects\.
 The following S3 Lifecycle configuration has two rules:
 + Rule 1 applies to objects with the key name prefix `classA/`\.
-It directs Amazon S3 to transition objects to the S3 Glacier storage class one year after creation and expire these objects 10 years after creation\.
+It directs Amazon S3 to transition objects to the S3 Glacier Flexible Retrieval storage class one year after creation and expire these objects 10 years after creation\.
-+ Rule 2 applies to objects with the key name prefix `classB/`\.
++ Rule 2 applies to objects with key name prefix `classB/`\.
 It directs Amazon S3 to transition objects to the S3 Standard\-IA storage class 90 days after creation and delete them one year after creation\.

 ```
 <LifecycleConfiguration>